retypeapp/retype/faq.md

 ## What is page metadata?

 The page metadata is an optional block of [configuration](configuration/page.md) that can be placed at the top of any Markdown `.md` page.
-This block of configuration can also be referred to as the page **Front Matter**.
+This block of configuration can also be referred to as the page [Front Matter](https://jekyllrb.com/docs/front-matter/).

 The block of page metadata must be the first item at the top of the `.md` page and must be added between `---` lines above and below the configs.